 Implementation and Deployment

-Promptlink supports the orderly design and deployment of our products and services through the use of a complete Installation and Deployment Plan.
+Promptlink supports the orderly design and deployment of our Broadband CPE Testing and Network Monitoring Product Support and services through the use of a complete Installation and Deployment Plan.
 The Plan goes through five typical phases:

 These phases of the overall plan support effective work to install and configure the specific Promptlink solution for customers.
 Promptlink develops an individual Deployment Plan for each customer.
 The overall objective is to effectively deploy the Promptlink solution to meet specific requirements and constraints, and to establish the service infrastructure for the Promptlink customer.
 Another objective addressed by the plan is to deploy in the most cost effective and reliable manner.